abmtarun/riot_project/README.md

 Sensors:
 1. Temperature Sensor (LPS331AP): It measures temperature in Celcius
-2. Pressure Sensor (LPS331AP): Is measures atmospheric pressure in hPa.
+2. Pressure Sensor (LPS331AP): It measures atmospheric pressure in hPa.
 3. Luminosity (Light) Sensor (ISL29020): It measures ambient light intensity in lux.

 IOT_LAB M3 board contains all these sensors.